vmware/Holodeck/docs/offline_depot.md

     <img src="../images/Offline-Depot-Jupyter-Notebook-Manual-1.png">
 </figure>

 Please note that the Jupyter Notebook will display the output of the command cell executed (if there is any).
-For example, if you ran the cell to download the ESXi binaries for Holodeck, you would see something similar to this:
+For example, if you ran the cell to download the ESX binaries for Holodeck, you would see something similar to this:

 <figure markdown="span">
     <img src="../images/Offline-Depot-Jupyter-Notebook-Manual-2.png">